nellysin/CSE-13s/asgn3/README.md

 ## Bugs

 In the shell.c (shell sorting), the moves and compares are different from the resouces shell sort.
-I checked this with some tutors, but can't seem to find the direct source of it.